Aviva Psychology Services

 Anxiety doesn’t just stress you out.
 It wears you down.

-- You feel tense, irritable, or emotionally raw
+• You feel tense, irritable, or emotionally raw

-- Sleep is light or restless, and mornings start with dread
+• Sleep is light or restless, and mornings start with dread

-- You second-guess everything, even the good moments
+• You second-guess everything, even good moments

 What is anxiety?

-Anxiety is a common state and frequent experience for all humans.
+Anxiety is a common state and experience for all humans.
 We have an inherent fight or flight response that is triggered whenever there is a perceived threat.
 From an evolutionary perspective, this is a positive, protective response; it's what keeps us safe.
 For some of us, however, the fight or flight response is overactive and triggered in everyday occurrences, even when there is no true threat to our safety.
 Over time, an overactive fight/flight response causes undue stress on one’s body and brain, which may lead to unwanted physiological and emotional symptoms.

 Symptoms of anxiety include:

-- Feeling keyed up or on edge all day
+• Feeling keyed up or on edge all day

-- Avoiding situations that feel too overwhelming
+• Avoiding situations that feel too overwhelming

-- Panic symptoms like racing heart or shallow breathing
+• Panic symptoms like racing heart or shallow breathing

-- Trouble staying focused or falling asleep
+• Trouble staying focused or falling asleep

 Anxiety can be generalized or specific to certain events, situations, or people.
-You can learn more about the types of anxiety disorders here.
+You can learn more about types of anxiety disorders here.

 Evidence Based Treatment for Anxiety

 Our approach is both relational and evidence-based.
 That means we build trust with you, explore the roots of your anxiety, and teach practical tools you can use in everyday life.
 We respect your pace, your goals, and your strengths.
 We see you as a whole person with the capacity for growth and meaningful change.
+You can learn more about our approaches to treatment here.

-Whats next?
+What's next?

 Starting therapy can feel overwhelming, but we keep the process simple and supportive.
 Here’s what to expect: